 Though the layout is very hilly and there are hardly any flat lies on this course, it wasn’t quite as severe as I thought it might be.
 It’s just a fun design with a great setting.
 The views are excellent and the scenery is pleasant overall.
 The few houses around the course are impressive, as well, so they do not detract in any way.

-Spanish Hills was designed by Robert E. Cupp and I’ve generally enjoyed the courses of his that I have played.
+Spanish Hills was designed by Bob Cupp and I’ve generally enjoyed the courses of his that I have played.
 From the tips, it would be a punishing course at 6,702 yards with a par of 71 (only three par-5s).
 That’s not super long by today’s standards, but this is definitely more of a target layout where accuracy outweighs length.
 Normally, I would have chosen to play the blue tees at 6,302 yards.
 The group I was paired with played the whites at just 5,862 yards, so I went ahead and joined them.
 I played very well, but I should have scored much better than I did.
-I left a few too many shots out there, but the course was there for the taking from the white tees.
+I left a few too many shots out there because the course was there for the taking from the white tees.

 There are a number of semi-blind shots throughout the course.
 Yet, it never felt too quirky or overly difficult.
 I have to say it is one of the more fade-friendly courses I’ve ever played.
 That is speaking from the perspective a righty with a left-to-right shot shape.
 There are a couple of dogleg lefts (both the 9th and 18th come to mind), but the landing areas were almost always more generous than they appeared from the tee.